ZhaoanTan/easyredis/README.md

 # easyredis
-coding with redis like local class Map Set without feeling of redis
+Coding with redis like class Map Set without feeling of redis